cfoltran/cv/README.md

 **42 Paris**<br>
 [42.fr](https://42.fr/) - Paris, France _(Aug 2018 - Jun 2020)_ <br>
 42 is one of the most difficult programming school.
 The entrance exam takes place over a month.
-Every day, exercises on the C language and a group project on weekends.
+Every day, exercises on C language and a group project on weekends.
 Only one function to write an ascii character is allowed:<br>
 `write(int fd, const void *buf, size_t count);`<br>
 If you need another function you have to recode it (except malloc).
 Beside some projects.

 - [Hypertube](https://github.com/owalid/hypertube): Application that allows the user to search and watch free movies on a great interface.
 Our API scrapped YTS, popcorn databases to retrieve torrent hashes.
-When a user chooses a movie, our API uploads the movie to our server and streams the content in FFMPEG.
+When a user chooses a movie, our API uploads the movie to our server and streams the content with FFMPEG.
 The movie is kept on our servers for 10 days.<br>
 Technologies: MongoDB, Vue, Vuetify, IPTV, Node.js, Express.js<br>
 ⚠️ Warning: the use of this application is illegal
 - [Qinder](https://github.com/cfoltran/qinder): This is a tinder clone realized with PostgresSQL and Angular.